svrxjs/svrx-docs/en/contribute/plugin.md

 ### io

-responsible for communicating with the server
+Responsible for communicating with the server

 #### - `io.on(type, handler)`